Dannibelk/Policebrutality.org/README.md

 # Policebrutality.org
-This website is to raise awareness to the Black lives has been taken
+This website is to raise awareness about police brutality in America through explanations about the BLM movement , statistics, information about riots,LGBTQ+, and Minneapolis.